‘Using the Tool’ Stratagem

 “Is that you Chagrinn?” a voice boomed, pulling their attention to a door past the statue.
 A man, bulky in stature and spherical in stomach, kicked it open and entered the sanctuary.
 His arms were loaded with rolled-up carpets and blankets.
 He tossed them onto the floor and smacked his hands together, creating clouds of tan dust.
 He breathed it in heartily, a gesture that surely would’ve caused a sneeze or cough in a normal man.

-“Quicky,” Chagrinn said simply.
+“Quicky,” Chagrinn identified flatly.
 His eyes darted back and forth across the man, blinking green.

 “See anything you like?” the boisterous man asked in response.
 The green flashes did not concern him.

 “Hello,” Bombi said, making sure she was included in whatever was about to happen.
-She knew from prior conversations that Quicky and Chagrinn had never met in person, yet here he identified the man without even seeing him.
+She knew from prior conversations that Quicky and Chagrinn had never met in person, yet here he was known immediately.

 “Hello Bombi,” he greeted back.
 She smiled, but narrowed her eyes slightly.
 It was unsettling to see a speed runner with such a look of contentment.
 Normally they always looked numb or mid-struggle; feeling fulfilled was like trying to drink quicksilver to them.